Isaiah 56, 1-2

 So, take heart.
 God offers us mercy and forgiveness for the times we don’t make the required standard.
-Nevertheless, we must remember that just because we are offered forgiveness doesn’t mean that we have the right to abuse it.
+Nevertheless, we must remember that just because we are offered forgiveness, it doesn’t mean that we have the right to abuse it.
 So let us do our best to live in a way that is pleasing to God.

 Something to do

-Take some time today to think about your average day and the people you meet and what ways you react to people in in need or the people you know.
+Take some time today to think about your average day and the people you meet and what ways you react to people in need or the people you know.

 Something to pray

 Dear God, I am sorry for the times when I do not live up to your standards on how to treat others, please forgive me.
-But I thank you God that you love me and that you forgive me and that you dies for me to make it possible.
+But I thank you God that you love me and that you forgive me and that you died for me to make it possible.
 Help me to be more the person you want me to be each day of my life.
 May your name be greatly praised.
 In Jesus’ name I pray.
 Amen.